-These two, overspending and credit card debts are hard to separate, from the findings in our January 2019 survey, up to 70% of people who took interviewed overspent by not less than $100 each month.
+These two, overspending and credit card debts, are hard to separate.
+Our survey of up to 70% of interviewed people found them overspent by not less than $100 each month.
 Slightly more than 50% also admitted inability to cover in full their credit card bills every month.

 Despite all these, more than 80% of Americans are actively trying to reduce their outstanding debt burden in 2019.

 Therefore, ElitePersonalFinance has updated statistics on credit card debt in America about overspending to illustrate how much consumers are fairing on.

 60% of women than 35% of men do not think they can pay off their total credit card debt.
 It shows a shortage of confidence among women.

 Midwesterners have more expensive credit card bills than other Americans, with 53% in the region having more than $2,000 in credit card debt.

 The majority of Americans have debt as their dominant strain.
 About 85% of Americans are actively striving to minimize their debt; up to 74% of these have credit card debt in general.

 Survey of Credit Card Debt in America

 It may not be a topic common at many dinner tables; however, credit card debt shall never be a brim point in question.
 As stated earlier, two-thirds of Americans have credit card debt as we speak or in the past.
 Despite all, most Americans are actively trying to minimize the deficit and overspending simultaneously each month in less urgent situations.
 Below is a graphical representation of the top five things that Americans spend each month.